barryvdh/home-assistant.io/source/_integrations/weheat.markdown

 - **Inside unit water pump state**
 - **Inside unit auxiliary water pump state**
 - **Inside unit DHW valve or water pump state**
-- **Inside unit gas boiler heating allowed** - Note: Can also be True when no gas boiler is enabled
+- **Inside unit gas boiler heating allowed** - Note: This may be True even when no gas boiler is installed or active at this time.

 - **Inside unit electric heater state**